fryagbye/tinderboxwithquarto/README.md

 # Manuscript format

 # Make sub-project folder

-Make a note for the sub-project with **pSubfolderManuscript** like this ( \_quarto_manuscript ).
+Make a note for the sub-project with **pSubfolderManuscript** like this ( _quarto_manuscript ).

 ## Make notes

 The manuscript has only one qmd file.
-The qmd file name is set in \_quarto.yml (\_quarto_manuscript).
+The qmd file name is set in _quarto.yml (_quarto_manuscript).

 ### Front Matter and Subnote

 1. pFrontmatterManuscript

     This is a qmd file that contains a Front Matter.
 When you export, it has contents of descendants.
 You can set data for author(s) with the path of note with pAuther notes. ( like Authors )

 `$IsManuscript = true`

 2. pSubnoteManuscript

     This is a dummy file for pFrontmatterManuscript.
 The markdown level depends on the indent level and `$OutlineBaseControl` of of the subproject folder.

 ```
-"#" * $OutlineDepthBase + $OutlineBaseControl(collect(ancestors,$Path)[-1]))
+$OutlineDepthBase * "#"  + $OutlineBaseControl(collect(ancestors,$Path)[-1]))
 ```

 `$IsManuscript = true`

 # Export and Render

 1. Export
-   You have to export \_quarto.yml ( \_quarto_manuscript ) and one qmd ( main ) in the sub-project folder.
+    You have to export _quarto.yml ( _quarto_manuscript ) and one qmd ( main ) in the sub-project folder.

 2. Activate a virtual environment if you use a virtual environment, activate it.

 e.g.